 Planning and development policies affect everything from affordable housing to zoning.
 Yet, planning and development are among the most overlooked topics in local news coverage.
 It’s not hard to understand why; a boring process story about septic riser legislation is hardly likely to get anyone’s pulse pounding.
 But if you really want to understand what’s driving change in your community, and why, the place to start looking is usually the planning department.

-I am Paul Lagasse, a freelance journalist based in La Plata, Charles County, Maryland.
-I covered the county government beat for the Maryland Independent, which included covering open meetings (and sometimes the closed ones, too) of the Board of County Commissioners, the Planning Commission, and the Board of Appeals, as well as criss-crossing the county talking with elected officials, county government staff, developers, property owners, and residents asking serious questions and pushing for serious answers about big issues like:
+I am Paul Lagasse, a freelance journalist based in Frederick, Maryland (formerly based in La Plata, in Charles County).
+I covered the Charles County government beat for the Maryland Independent, which included covering open meetings (and sometimes the closed ones, too) of the Board of County Commissioners, the Planning Commission, and the Board of Appeals, as well as criss-crossing the county talking with elected officials, county government staff, developers, property owners, and residents asking serious questions and pushing for serious answers about big issues like:

 - Development in the Watershed Conservation District

 - Broadband internet services in rural Charles County